Ahrefs vs Semrush — Which Should You Use?

 So which is better, Ahrefs or Semrush?
 Well, I would be very happy to use either of these tools for an SEO-related project — they’re both absolutely brilliant sources of SEO data.
 However I do feel that, depending on the context in question, one of these tools might prove a better ‘fit’ for your business than the other.

-Ahrefs is a better option for users who need data from multiple search engines.
-It’s more generous when it comes to project limits, has easier-to-use broken link building tools, and the option it gives you to work with an unlimited number of verified domains is potentially very useful to certain business types too.
+Ahrefs is more generous when it comes to project and reporting limits, has easier-to-use broken link building tools, and the option it gives you to work with an unlimited number of verified domains is potentially very useful to certain business types too.
+If you can verify your domains, and you’re on a ‘Standard’ plan or higher, you’ll be able to do an incredible amount of SEO work (thanks to the unlimited reporting features that this plan comes with).

-However, Semrush is the more feature-rich tool, offering quite a lot of things that are not available in Ahrefs, including detailed PPC data, CRM-style link outreach features, more customer support options, social media tools and, significantly, much more generous reporting limits.
-And the search intent data it gives you is extremely useful for identifying the keywords that are going to be most effective in driving sales and conversions.
+However, Semrush is the more feature-rich tool, offering quite a lot of things that are not available in Ahrefs, including detailed PPC data, CRM-style link outreach features, AI writing tools (albeit via an add-on) and more customer support options.

-Taking everything into account, here are the reasons why you might wish to use one of these products over the other.
+I’ll leave you with a summary of the reasons why you might wish to use one of these products over the other — and if you have any questions, please do leave a comment below!

 • It’s considerably easier to do broken link analysis with Ahrefs.

-• The Ahrefs ‘content gap’ and ‘link intersect’ tools let you work with more domains than Semrush’s equivalent tools do.
+• Its ‘content gap’ and ‘link intersect’ tools let you work with more domains than Semrush’s equivalent tools do.

 • Its project limits are more generous.

-• Its superb ‘traffic potential’ metric gives you a really useful way to spot juicy keywords that you might have overlooked.
+• Its ‘traffic potential’ metric gives you a really nice way to spot juicy keywords that you might have overlooked.

 • Its topic clustering feature is easier to use than the Semrush equivalent.